-In June 2016 IFFCO planned the shutdown of 31 line, and we had our first chance to apply our method to an actual site job.
+In June 2016 IFFCO planned the shutdown of 31 line resulting in the first chance to apply the method as discussed above to an actual site job.
+AXO team was available at site with all required machines for the job in advance.